DevOps-Inno-22-summer/labs/app_python/PYTHON.md

 Production readiness refers to when a certain application or a program will be ready to operate and be capable of handling production-level traffic, data and security.
 The application should be also available for all the intended users.

 FastAPI framework is a modern, fast (high-performance), web framework for building APIs with Python.
 It is easy to learn, fast to code, ready for production.
+It produce a neat auto-generated swagger documentation.
 One of the features that make FastAPI better than Flask that it is Build on ASGI (Asynchronous Server Gateway Interface) server.

 ## Description of the best practices